niner/Inline-Perl5/README.md

 Most objects in Perl 5 are blessed hash references.
 Some of them don't even provide accessor methods but require you to just access the hash fields directly.
-This works the same in Perl 6:
+This works the same in Raku:
 ```
     use Foo:from<Perl5>;
     my $foo = Foo.new;